"I'm honored to be chosen by the NEA to receive the Jazz Master Fellowship Award and join the illustrious alumni who have received this award."

 Bobby Hutcherson: There was a piano in the house as I was growing up.
 I used to tinker with the piano, either that or listen to the radio and listen to a lot of music on the radio.

 I had an older sister and she recorded an album with Gerald Wilson's 17-piece band at the new Capital Records building in Hollywood.
-And then after that, she met Eric Dolphy, who was playing in the band, and she was Eric Dolphy's girlfriend, and so I knew Eric Dolphy before I was playing as my sister's boyfriend.
-And then my sister went on and started dating Billy Mitchell who was in the Count Basie Orchestra.
+And then after that, she met Eric Dolphy, who was playing in the band, and she was Eric Dolphy's girlfriend.
+So I knew Eric Dolphy before I was playing as my sister's boyfriend.
+Then my sister went on and started dating Billy Mitchell who was in the Count Basie Orchestra.
 He and Al Grey eventually left Count Basie to form a smaller group, and that was the group that I went to New York with and opened up at Birdland and Apollo Theater and other wonderful places.

 EAST COAST WEST COAST